From apprentice to damp and timber surveyor – a career path to be proud of

 There are many separate species of Wet Rot and I we won’t bore you with the Latin names.
 But they all have one thing in common; they thrive in damp timber in almost any situation.
 This is why Wet Rot is the biggest threat to anyone’s structural timbers, be these floors, roofs, staircases or timber frame components.
 The thing is; wet rot is so adaptable and can happily grow and consume timber at near saturated condition, or that which is dry to the touch.
 How so?

-Why is it that old cavity wall ties may need replacing, even when they look very thick and strong, what harm can surface wall tie corrosion really do?
-This is a question we often get asked, particularly by builders and other tradesmen, who have removed a window or opened up a cavity and found thick, […]
+Why is it that old cavity wall ties may need replacing, even when the cavity wall tie corrosion seems light and the ties look very thick and strong, what harm can surface wall tie corrosion really do?
+This is a question we often get asked, particularly by builders and other tradesmen, who have removed a […]

 Brick Tie Preservation take damp diagnosis to a new level of precision with the establishment of a state-of-the-art damp diagnosis laboratory